Prediction of dynamical systems from time-delayed measurements with self-intersections: Combinatorics of orbits

-This moves the entry $1$ in row $p$ to the diagonal of the first $k \times k$ square submatrix. \end{itemize}
+This moves the entry $1$ in the $p$-th row to the diagonal of the first (from the left) $k \times k$ square submatrix. \end{itemize}

 Note that in the above sequence of operations, once the row is modified, it is never being used later to modify another row, hence indeed the only results of the operations are the ones described above.
-Consequently, in the new matrix $K_{x,y}$, all the rows between $p$ and $k-1$ have their unique entry $1$ on the main diagonal, while all the entries $-1$ remain in the same location as in $J_{x,y}$.
-As $J_{x,y}$ has entries $1$ on the main diagonal in the rows between $0$ and $p-1$, and these rows were not modified by the above operations, we conclude that $K_{x,y}$ is of the following form:
+Consequently, in the new matrix $K_{x,y}$, all the rows between the $p$-th and $(k-1)$-th ones have their unique entry $1$ on the main diagonal, while all the entries $-1$ remain at the same location as in $J_{x,y}$.
+As $J_{x,y}$ has entries $1$ on the main diagonal in the rows between $0$ and $p-1$, and these rows were not modified by the above operations, we conclude that $K_{x,y}$ has the following form.